bradhedlund/jekyll-wordpress-import-fixup/README.md

 This script was tested with [Amazon S3 static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html), but should work fine for [GitHub pages](https://pages.github.com) too, or any other static web server.

-***WARNING:*** This script is experimental and still under continued development.
+***WARNING:*** This script is experimental.
 Please, please, please, make several backups of your original posts before you attempt to use this script.

 ***WARNING:*** Do not run this script twice on the same set of files.
 Run it once.
 If you find that you need to edit the script and run it again, copy a fresh set of original .md files back into the directory.